enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   D. Select the "City list" part from the dropdown in the box.
 You may need to close the context panel to see it.
   E. Save and close the tab.

-2. Create some City contents below a selected country.
+2. Create a City content below a selected country.
 (Sample data is available in the table below.)

   A. From the content pane, click a country content that you created earlier.
   B. Click "New" and select "City" from the list of content types.
 It is important that the city content be created under the country.
   C. Fill in the city name and location.
 The population is optional.
 (The location format must be comma separated latitude and longitude
      with decimals.
 Do not select a page template from the dropdown on the right.)
   D. Save draft.
+  E. Create several more city contents below each country content by repeating the previous steps.

 Here is a list of cities with latitude and longitude that you may copy/paste from.